A. Exam Numbers

 Each student is responsible to make sure his/her computer is in working condition.
 If a laptop breaks before final exams, the student should make necessary arrangements to get it repaired or replaced.
 Otherwise, the student must write the exam.

-If a laptop crashes or freezes during the final exam, the student should immediately begin writing in a Bluebook.
-After the exam, the student should tell the proctor that the computer crashed during the exam and immediately take the laptop to the Exam Superintendent to retrieve, if possible, any recoverable portion of the exam from the computer.
+If a laptop crashes or freezes during the final exam, the student should immediately begin writing in a Bluebook while turning off and restarting their computer.
+When Examplify returns, the exam can continue to be taken by laptop.
+Examplify saves content every 60 seconds.
+After the exam, the student should tell the proctor that the computer crashed during the exam and immediately take the laptop to the HelpDesk to retrieve, if possible, any recoverable portion of the exam from the computer.

 I. Past Examination Questions